Graylog2/collector-sidecar/README.md

 [![Build Status](https://travis-ci.org/Graylog2/collector-sidecar.svg?branch=master)](https://travis-ci.org/Graylog2/collector-sidecar) [![Go Report Card](https://goreportcard.com/badge/github.com/graylog2/collector-sidecar)](https://goreportcard.com/report/github.com/graylog2/collector-sidecar)

-**Required Graylog version:** 2.0 and later + installed [graylog-plugin-collector](https://github.com/Graylog2/graylog-plugin-collector/blob/master/README.md)
+**Required Graylog version:** 3.0 and later.

-The Graylog Collector Sidecar is a supervisor process for 3rd party log collectors like NXLog.
-The Sidecar program is able to fetch configurations from a Graylog server and render them as a valid configuration file for various log collectors.
-You can think of it like a centralized configuration management system for your log collectors.
+The Graylog Collector Sidecar is a supervisor process for 3rd party log collectors like NXLog and filebeat.
+The Sidecar program is able to fetch and validate configuration files from a Graylog server for various log collectors.
+You can think of it like a centralized configuration and process management system for your log collectors.

 ## Documentation